pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * filtered_toothgrowth

 Note:
-* 1.)
-Add the pipe operator at the end of each line of the piped operation except the last one
+* Add the pipe operator at the end of each line of the piped operation except the last one
-* 2.)
-Chack your code after you've programmed your pipe
+* Check your code after you've programmed your pipe
-* 3.)
-All the lines of the pipes are automatically indented, if the line doesnt get indented itself, probably its not been added to the pipe, which might create error
+* All the lines of the pipes are automatically indented, if the line doesnt get indented itself, probably its not been added to the pipe, which might create error